aaronater10/acme-cert-get-tool/README.md

 # Tutorial:

-##### There will be written documentation and video tutorials to educate how to use this tool coming this week.
+##### UPDATE: I've got sick with covid and have been unable to work on providing documentation.
+However, I am back now and will be updating within this week.
+Thank you for your patience!

 Once you learn it, it's simple and easy to use so be on the lookout!